mettyoung/automated-valet-car-parking-system/README.md

 The program prints out the released lot and the parking fee.

-Given the example above, the program output would look like:
+Given the example above, the program output would look like this:

 ```
 Allocated 3 lots for Motorcycle